top of page

 The noun 'sovereignty' has its origins in Latin, specifically from the word 'superanus,' which means 'above' or 'over.'
 Over time, it evolved into the Latin 'superanus,' signifying supreme authority or power.
 This term was adopted into Old French as 'soverainete,' and from there, it entered Middle English as 'sovereignty.'
 Etymologically, 'sovereignty' can be understood as the state of being 'above all' or possessing ultimate authority.
 It refers to the supreme power and control within a political entity, such as a state or nation.
 Sovereignty encapsulates the idea that a governing body or entity has the highest and independent authority over its territory and affairs, free from external control or interference.
 The etymology of 'sovereignty' underscores its fundamental concept of supreme and autonomous rule within a defined jurisdiction.

-Find the meaning of sovereignty
+Quiz: Find the meaning of the noun sovereignty:

 Try Again!